All Episodes

 No, I haven't had that luxury, sir.

-I have gone to the Patriots games quite quite a bit.
+I have gone to the Patriots games quite a bit.

 No, that's nothing compared to a Super Bowl.

-Because that's I mean, it's they that that's that it is one of the primo targets.
+Because that's, I mean, it is one of the primo targets.

-Time Jerry Jones gets her printing tickets and cramming people in there, you can have over a hundred thousand people in there.
+Time Jerry Jones gets through printing tickets and cramming people in there, you're going to have over 100,000 people in there.

-You're gonna have at this stadium, you might have as many as five to seven thousand people who will not be able to watch the game.
+You're going to have, at this stadium, you might have as many as 5,000 to 7,000 people who will not be able to watch the game.

-They're gonna have to watch it on TVs and concourses.
+They're going to have to watch it on TVs and concourses.

-But they are gonna sell tickets to get that many people in there.
+But they are going to sell tickets to get that many people in there.

-The last Super Bowl they had um close to a hundred thousand people was the Steelers and Rams in the eighty-nine Super Bowl at the uh at the at the Rose Bowl out in California.
+Last Super Bowl that had close to 100,000 people was the Steelers and Rams in the 89 Super Bowl at the Rose Bowl out in California.

-So I it it just talk to anybody who's live who lives in Manhattan about what happens when the president's gonna spend a couple days there, like during the UN or whatever.
+So it just talk to anybody who lives in Manhattan about what happens when the president's going to spend a couple of days there, like during the UN or whatever.

-It's an absolute the traffic that gets diverted, uh the places that you cannot go, the air traffic for crying out loud.
+It's an absolute traffic that gets diverted, the places that you cannot go, the air traffic for crying out loud.

 I went to George H.W.
 Bush's 80th birthday party.